New Course Fall 2015: High Tech Entrepreneurship

 What do I need to do to get ready for my appointment?

-Make the most out of your advising session, you should:
+To make the most out of your advising session, you should:

 - Consider which classes you want to take before your appointment